FlorenceFeng/A2BCD/README.md

 # A2BCD
-pq_shared is the code for NIPS paper. yv_ATA is the code for ICML paper.
+code for ICLR paper's numerical part.